 Adobe Commerce automatically applies non-configurable default filters to recommendation units.

-If you have multiple recommendation units deployed to a page, Magento filters out products that would be repeated among these units.
+If you have multiple recommendation units deployed to a page, Adobe Commerce filters out products that would be repeated among these units.
 The first recommendation unit on a page is not affected by product deduplication.
 For every other recommendation unit, products already shown in previous units are filtered out.
 That way you do not waste your merchandising space on items already displayed to the shopper.
-Additionally, Magento filters out previously purchased products and those currently in the cart.
+Additionally, Adobe Commerce filters out previously purchased products and those currently in the cart.

 Types of filters

 Adobe Commerce provides the following inclusion and exclusion filters you can use to control which products can be displayed in recommendations.

 - Category - Filters based on a product’s category.
-Magento uses direct category assignments and their subcategories.
+Adobe Commerce uses direct category assignments and their subcategories.
 For example, enabling an exclusion condition for category

 Gearwill exclude products assigned to

 Gearand all of its subcategories such as

 - Price - Filters based on a product’s price.
-Magento uses a product’s final price when performing the comparison.
+Adobe Commerce uses a product’s final price when performing the comparison.
 The final price includes any discounts or special pricing available to anonymous shoppers.
-For B2B merchants, the price displayed reflects the customer group pricing currently set.
+For B2B merchants, the price displayed reflects the customer-specific group pricing you have configured.

 - Product - Specifies which specific products are eligible or not eligible to be displayed in recommendations.
 You cannot select products that are disabled or not visible individually because those products can never appear in recommendations.